rita-barbosa/LAPR4-2324/docs/sb_us_1003/readme.md

 This functionality analyses the job openings and its various associations within the system: see its status, the dates of its recruitment process, and the information of its customer, mainly company name and customer code.

-Of course, for this to happen, the database must have instances of all the mention entities and value objects.
+Of course, for this to happen, the database must have instances of all the mention customers and value objects.

-The classes associated with criteria are flexible enough to have more criteria associated to different entities.
+The classes associated with criteria are flexible enough to have more criteria associated to different customers.

 ## 7. Observations